 There’s so much space between feeling like you want to do something and actually doing it.
-Individual therapy functions to help you bridge that divide with as much or as little support as you’d like.
+If you’re wondering what to do when you feel lost in life or how to reach your goals that seem so far into the distance, individual therapy can help.
+It functions to help you bridge that divide with as much or as little support as you’d like.

 Today, let’s talk about how we do that and what honest goal setting has to do with getting the greatest therapy of your life.

 Why is it important to be honest about your feelings in therapy?